Solved Problem on Electric Field

 Figure 4

-Note: The two integrals, in directions i and j which are zero, represent the mathematical calculation for the assertion that is usually done that the components of the electric field parallel to the xy plane (dEP) cancel.
-Only normal components to the plane (dEN) contribute to the total electric field (Figure 5).
+Note: the two integrals, in directions i and j which are zero, represent the mathematical calculation for the assertion that is usually done that the components of the electric field parallel to the xy plane (dEP) cancel.
+Only the normal components of the plane (dEN) contribute to the total electric field (Figure 5).

 Figure 5